MuriungiPatrick/MuriungiPatrick/README.md

 # Hi there 👋,

-#### I'm Patrick Muriungi, I'm a Designer, Developer and a teacher.
+#### I'm Patrick Muriungi, I'm a Designer, Developer and a tutor.
 I Build websites and Mobile Apps.

 #### I mostly work with PHP and JavaScript but have also experience with Ruby on Rails and Laravel.